ShakeefAhmedRakin/GamerZone-HTML-CSS/README.md

 - A "Play Game Anywhere" section with an image and text.
 (Select one of the two sections on Figma)
 - A category section showcasing numerous games with genre buttons in a specific layout.
 - A footer section containing a logo, social media links, and copyright information.

-*Another optional section is provided on Figma which was ungraded.
+*Another optional section was provided on Figma which was ungraded*

 ## Installation